ajahne/blog/_drafts/2023-3-30-crucial-conversations-chapter-notes.md

 - Clever stories are incomplete
 - Fill in the missing details
 - Turn victims to actors, villains to humans , helpless to the able -> what would I do right now to get the best results, what do I really want
-- Summary: find your self moving away from dialogue, stop and notice what you are doing / feeling (ie am I silent or violent); analyze conslucions and stories; get back to the facts; watch for clever stories and tell the full story; what do I want and what would I do now to get there
+- Summary: find your self moving away from dialogue, stop and notice what you are doing / feeling (ie am I silent or violent); analyze conclusions and stories; get back to the facts; watch for clever stories and tell the full story; what do I want and what would I do now to get there

 ## Chapter 7
 - Hearts need to be in the right place and are well prepared